edgrant3/WaveFunctionCollapse/README.md

 * 5/17/2023: Augment seaweed tileset to be fully solvable.
 Repair `enforce_region()` function to enable setting a rectangular region of the map to a specific tile.
 Misc. bugfixes highlighted by trying to implement the seaweed tileset.

+* 5/24/2023: Build skeleton for template image GUI in separate tkinter-based class.